PHILADELPHIA REFLECTIONS

 Well, somehow, I do.
 A little.
 Since we use PHP on this site, we have the opportunity to figure out what features are supported by a browser and render the correct types of tags, mime-types, etc.

-Check out the headers and the page source in Mozilla to see it in action:
+Check out the HTTP headers and the page source to see the following script in action:

-1. It renders XHTML 1.1 correctly whenever it encounters a browser that can support it
+1. It renders XHTML 1.1 whenever it encounters a browser that can support it

 2. It uses output buffering (which demonstrably if illogically improves rendering response time)